kristjanr/wise-cs/scraped-data/sections/03-holding-money/subsections/04-using-assets/articles/03-what-taxes-do-i-need-to-pay-when-i-use-assets/content.md

+# Using Assets
-# What taxes do I need to pay when I use Assets?
+## What taxes do I need to pay when I use Assets?
 When you hold your money as different Assets, you might have to pay tax on your earnings.

 What you’ll need to pay depends on: